LaurentFE/PacManCloneAgain/README.md

 - Pac-Man can be moved around the maze, respecting constraints
 - 4 Ghosts chase Pac-Man with different behaviours to reach him
 - Ghosts can chase, disperse, be frightened, and go resurrect at their base
+- Ghosts can kill Pac-Man if they catch him
 - Pac-Man can eat pellets to increase score
 - Pac-Man can eat a power pellet to make them frightened
 - Pac-Man can eat a frightened ghost, increasing score and forcing the ghost to go resurrect at their base
-- Game is finished when all pellets have been eaten
+- Game is finished when all pellets have been eaten or all lives are lost